 Who even plans a family trip to San Diego without visiting the San Diego Zoo?
-Lions, and Tigers, and Bears, oh my!
+Lions, Tigers, and Bears, oh my!
 And it is much more!
-Right now, because of the pandemic, you must have reservations and follow Covid precautions.
-An adult pass is $60 for those 12 and older and $50 for 3-11 years of age.
-One-day passes include a guided bus tour, the Kangaroo Express hop on/hop off the bus, unlimited rides on the Skyfari aerial tram, and all regularly scheduled shows.
+An adult pass is $65 for those 12 and older and $55 for 3-11 years of age.
+One-day passes include a guided bus tour and the Kangaroo Express hop on/hop off the bus, unlimited rides on the Skyfari aerial tram, and all regularly scheduled shows.
 Plan on quite a bit of walking and spending a good part of the day there.

 There is also the San Diego Zoo Safari Park located adjacent.
-This takes a different ticket although the prices are the same and you still need reservations currently.
+This takes a different ticket, although the prices are the same.
 Here you will find the animals in a more natural habitat.

 Located only 20 minutes north of San Diego, Universal Studios Hollywood is fun for all ages.
 Rides and attractions are based on many popular movies.
 I still remember going on a ride based on the Jaws movies when my children were young.
 These days rides are based on The Fast and Furious, Despicable Me, and Harry Potter, to name a few.
 Cheap it is not, as it will cost $109-$129 to attend.
 Check here to see if there are any discounts.

-Although it is 90 minutes away, we have often gone to Disneyland for a stay in San Diego.
-It certainly is the happiest place on earth and I feel it that way still as a grandma.
+Although it is 90 minutes away, we often went to Disneyland during our stay in San Diego.
+It certainly is the happiest place on earth, and I feel that way still as a grandma.
 Be sure and read Alex’s post on Disneyland to see how you can travel hack ticket costs here.

 San Diego is the perfect destination to create family memories.
 With travel hacking, you can pay for your flights and a hotel leaving more money for food and attractions.
 Let us know if you plan a trip to San Diego – we’d love to post about it!